• Skip to primary navigation

 A perfect attraction for animal lovers, Brooks Falls, is a sanctuary of Alaska bears who gather together for a fun feast!

 Part of the Katmai National Park and Preserve, Brooks Falls is a freshwater display of cascades of various heights, yet the pretty sights are not why it is so popular.
-Through the months of June to August, bears come together to hunt some fish since these are the times that hundreds of salmons swim and jump against the flow of water and straight into the jaws of bears.
+Through June to August, bears come together to hunt some fish since these are the times that hundreds of salmons swim and jump against the flow of water and straight into the jaws of bears.

 Park Rangers will give you a complete rundown on keeping a safe distance and appropriate behaviour so that you are ready!